sumithemmadi/json-to-plain-text/README.md

 // This is optional
 const options = {
   color: true,                      // Whether to apply colors to the output or not
-  spacing: true,                    // Whether to include spacing after colons or not
+  spacing: true,                    // Whether to include spacing before colons or not
   squareBracketsForArray: false,    // Whether to use square brackets for arrays or not
   doubleQuotesForKeys: false,       // Whether to use double quotes for object keys or not
   doubleQuotesForValues: false,     // Whether to use double quotes for string values or not